chinenual/synergize/docs/getting-started.md

 ### Serial Port

 Set your Serial Port device here.
+If you don't have a hardware synergy and plan to use the Synergia virtual instrument instead, leave this blank.

 ### Baud Rate